yiding-he/hydrogen-wkhtmltopdf/README.md

 Package with `mvn package` will get 2 packaged files: `hydrogen-wkhtmltopdf.jar` and `hydrogen-wkhtmltopdf-jar-with-dependencies.jar`.
-The latter one is a fat jar that contains all dependencies, so it can be run using `java -jar hydrogen-wkhtmltopdf-jar-with-dependencies`.
+The latter one is a fat jar that contains all dependencies, so it can be run using `java -jar hydrogen-wkhtmltopdf-jar-with-dependencies.jar`.

 ### Switch Language: